 The Division of Receipt and Referral (DRR) at the Center for Scientific Review (CSR) is responsible for assigning applications to ICs and in some cases to Scientific Review Groups (SRGs).
 DRR usually accommodates requests if appropriately justified and requested well before the review meeting date, but reserves the right to make the final decision.
 ICs websites describe mission interest which can help applicants match topics of research to the appropriate funding component.
 The CSR website provides information regarding the focus of expertise of each of the CSR standing study sections.

-Contact the NIH scientific review officer assigned to your application to discuss the review assignment.
-While the SRO can look into the concern and describe the panel’s expertise, in CSR the Integrated Review Group Chief and in IC’s the Review Branch Chief has the authority to make assignment changes and should become involved when it is clear that a change is desired by the applicant.(This statement is from CSR) Contact the Division of Receipt and Referral in the Center of Scientific Review to discuss the IC assignment (CSRDRR@mail.nih.gov or 301-435-0715)
+Contact the NIH scientific review officer (SRO) assigned to your application to discuss the review assignment.
+Contact the Division of Receipt and Referral in the Center of Scientific Review to discuss the funding institute assignment (CSRDRR@mail.nih.gov or 301-435-0715)

 No. The scientific review officer will remind reviewers that they must only consider the information included in the new application.